prmr/DesignBook/errata-e2.md

 ## Chapter 3

 * Page 65: "...interface `PlayingStrategy`, which defines a method `computeNextMove`."
 This method was renamed to `getLegalMove` in version 1.2, the version the book is based on.
 All mentions to `computeNextMove` refer to `getLegalMove`.

+## Chapter 9

+* Page 270: "It some cases, however..." should be "In some cases, however".